 Recently, our laboratory showed that memory linking mechanisms are disrupted in the aging brain, and that increasing excitability in a subset of cells reverses these memory linking deficits.
 Two memories are said to be linked, when the recall of one triggers the recall of the other.
 Recently, our laboratory showed that one memory triggers CREB activation and subsequent increases in excitability in a subset of neurons of a network, so that another memory, even many hours later, can be allocated to some of the same neurons.
 Recall of the first memory triggers the activation of those neurons, and therefore the reactivation and recall of the other memory.

-Deficits in CREB and neuronal excitability associated with aging may underlie these impairments in memory linking.
-These results represent the first molecular, cellular and circuit mechanism underlying the linking of memories across time, and the first demonstration that memory linking is affected in the aging brain.
-It is possible that problems with memory linking may underly well-known source memory problems associated with aging.
+Deficits in CREB and neuronal excitability associated with aging may contribute to these impairments in memory linking.
+Indeed, we have also discovered a age-related loss of memory linking that is due to increases in the expression of CCR5 in middle-aged mice.
+CCR5 inhibits CREB and decreases neuronal excitability.
+Remarkably, a FDA approved CCR5 inhibitor reverses deficits in memory linking in middle-aged mice.
+It is possible that the same treatment may also be effective in patients.
+These results represent the first molecular, cellular and circuit mechanism underlying the age related deficits in linking of memories across time, the first demonstration that memory linking is affected in the aging brain, and the first possible treatment for these deficits.
+Problems with memory linking may underly well-known source memory problems associated with aging.

 Denise J. Cai, Daniel Aharoni, Tristan Shuman, Justin Shobe, Jeremy Biane, Weilin Song, Brandon Wei, Michael Veshkini, Mimi La-Vu, Jerry Lou, Sergio Flores, Isaac Kim, Yoshitake Sano, Miou Zhou, Karsten Baumgaertel, Ayal Lavi, Masakazu Kamata, Mark Tuszynski, Mark Mayford, Peyman Golshani and Alcino J. Silva.
 A shared neural ensemble links distinct contextual memories encoded close in time.
 Nature 534, 115–118 (02 June 2016) (PDF)